 Greenway Closures, Detours and Alerts

-Possible flooding on sections of the Neuse River Trail
+Flooding on Multiple Sections of the Neuse River Greenway Trail

+Be aware that flooding is occurring along multiple sections of the Neuse River Greenway Trail.
+If you come across a flooded section of the greenway system, wait for the water to fully recede prior to using that section of trail.
 Do not attempt to cross flood waters covering any section of the Capital Area Greenway System.
 On segments of the Greenway System that are clear of flood waters, take extra caution and slow down when transitioning from asphalt and/or concrete trail segments to wooden bridges and structures.
 Wood takes longer to dry after rain events and is a naturally smoother surface than asphalt or concrete.
 These characteristics result in wood surfaces having less traction than asphalt or concrete.
-Use caution, be safe and enjoy the Capital Area Greenway System.
+So use caution, be safe and enjoy the Capital Area Greenway System.

 Walnut Creek Greenway Trail Closure between I-440 and S. New Hope Road, Between Mile Markers 2.5 and 3.5

 The City of Raleigh Public Utilities Department is making capacity improvements to the City's wastewater collection system.
-Beginning on Monday September 24th, the section of the Walnut Creek Trail between I-440 and S. New Hope Road will be closed to allow Public Utilities to complete their work.
+Beginning Sept.
+24, 2018 the section of the Walnut Creek Trail between I-440 and S. New Hope Road will be closed to allow Public Utilities to complete their work.
 This closure is anticipated to last for approximately five months, allowing this section of trail to re-open in early March of 2019.

 This map shows the location of the closure.
 Recommended detours are provided when adequate bicycle and pedestrian facilities are available along the surrounding roadway network.
 However, due to a lack of existing bicycle and pedestrian infrastructure in the area surrounding this section of trail, a detour recommendation is not available.
 For questions about this closure and related sewer work, please contact City of Raleigh Public Utilities Department, Monday through Friday, 8 a.m. to 4:30 p.m., 919-996-3476.